The Blind Spot

 The Product Is the Asset.

-Most PE Firms Are Flying Blind on It.
+Too Many PE Firms Are Flying Blind.

 Private equity firms model every scenario and track portfolio performance with precision.
 And then they systematically underinvest in understanding the foundation that drives everything else: the product, the technology, and the organizations that deliver it.
 Not just what they are, but how they connect to revenue, margins, and the story you tell at exit.